Nikhil Banga Sikhsan Mahavidyalaya

 Nikhil Banga Sikhsan Mahavidyalaya is an institution of higher education situated at Bishnupur, Bankura district, in the state of West Bengal, India.

 History

-The college was established in the month of August, 1969.
-The institution was approved by the UGC on 31st January 1971 and was considered eligible for central assistance.
+The college was established in August 1969.
+The institution was approved by the UGC on 31 January 1971 and was considered eligible for central assistance.

 Departments and courses

 The college offers courses on B.Ed and B.P.Ed.